 Sponsored by The Institute for Justice Formation at the John Leland Center, the Mid-Atlantic Cooperative Baptist Fellowship, and the Washington Theological Consortium

-Join us for this three-session seminar to explore the foundations, the debates and the implications of Critical Race Theory (CRT): a body of legal knowledge that analyzes the structural nature of racism in the U.S. Where does CRT come from?
+Two-session left–you can still come!
+Join us for this three-session seminar to explore the foundations, the debates and the implications of Critical Race Theory (CRT): a framework from legal scholarship that analyzes the structural nature of racism in the U.S. Where does CRT come from?
 Is CRT a danger to Christian beliefs or does it help people of faith to fight racism?
 Are there positive, practical implications of CRT for the Church and its witness to the world?

 We will be led by a team of experienced scholars, pastors, and educators who have worked with CRT in their own ministries.